hannsadrian/CosmicSail/README.md

 **Sensors**<br>
 I plan to use a Neo6m GPS module and a QMC5883L compass sensor for extended metadata and the autopilot.<br>
 Speaking of autopilot: I have not yet determined which wind speed and direction sensor to use, when it comes to autopilot sailing.
+However it should also be possible to query wind directions from a weather service, but that wouldn't include local changes in the wind and needs to be tested for accuracy and functionality.

 **Power**<br>
 The raspberrypi and with it the servos as well as the sensors are powered by a pretty standard big powerbank,